 A History of St Mark's

-• The stone Reredos and tiled floor in the Chancel in 1880
+• 1880 - the stone Reredos and tiled floor in the Chancel were installed in memorial to Mr Richard Fitton.

-• The Organ was installed in 1893 ( in what is now the Chapel)
+• 1893 - saw the Organ installed (in what is now the Chapel).

-• Around 1900 Choir stalls, Caen Stone pulpit and Brass Lectern added.
+• 1900 - Choir stalls, a Caen Stone pulpit and Brass Lectern were added in memory of Richard John Fitton and Arthur Fitton.

-• 1912 Oak Chancel screen, altar rail and Marble Nave floor added
+• 1912 - Oak Chancel screen, altar rail and Marble Nave floor were added.

-• In 1916 the majestic West window, depicting the “Adoration of the Lamb” was dedicated.
+• 1916 - the majestic West window, depicting the “Adoration of the Lamb” designed by Caprionnier was dedicated.

-• Around 1920 the first PCC and Electoral roll compiled with 1400 members.
+• 1920 - the first PCC was elected and Electoral roll was compiled with 1400 members.

 Clergy Past & Present